MoNTE48/x_enchanting_dev/README.md

 #### Fortune

 Increases the number and/or chances of specific item drops.
-This value is not used in the engine; it is the responsibility of the game/mod code to implement this.
+Works with groups: stone, soil, sand, snowy, slippery, tree, leaves and all registered ores.

+Incompatible: Silk Touch

 groups: pickaxe, shovel, axe